radekstepan/flare/README.md

   .then(result => console.log(result));
 ```

-### Validating input, YAML files
+### Validating gates, YAML files

+See `flare-utils` to:
+- validate gates against a schema
-Validate input data containing gate config against a schema or to load config from YAML files see `flare-utils`.
+- load input data from YAML files